Fcornaire/TF.EX/EX-API.md

 So for example, some EX patches check some RNG call to be able to track them; patching the same function make the original get called without being able to register the RNG stuff.
 (Maybe in the future, this will be handled differently)

 You can check `TF.EX.Patchs` project to see what's being patched.
-I don't have a good solution right now otherr than contacting me to see how your patches are going to affect EX patches.
+I don't have a good solution right now other than contacting me to see how your patches are going to affect EX patches.

 - Your custom variant acts deterministically.
 That means applying the same input on an X frame always results in the same Y frame, every time with no exception.